dhernos/vestri-worker/README.md

 # ⚠️ THIS PROJECT IS WORK IN PROGESS AND WILL NOT RUN ⚠️

-A free and open source to for easy game server deployment.
+A free and open source tool for easy game server deployment.